 We also picked Mövenpick because it’s right across the street from the beach.
 The hotel has two entrances with main entrance on Patak Road East (4028) and a smaller back entrance on Patak Road West (across from the beach).
 We used the back entrance a lot more because we often get dropped off there by car or tuk tuks.
 Both entrances are close to shops and restaurants :)

-There’s always soothing music playing in the lobby.
+There’s always soothing authentic Thai music playing in the lobby.

-We had a room with sea view and the door of the room was facing the mountains and the community.
+We had a room with sea view and the entrance of the room was facing the mountains and the local community.

 They welcomed us with a plate of fruit!